What is Local History?

-David Hey, The Oxford Companion to Family and Local Family History
+David Hey., The Oxford Companion to Local and Family History

 If you are planning to purchase books, remember that courses with too few students enrolled will be cancelled.
 The Department accepts no responsibility for books bought in anticipation of a course.

 If you have enrolled on a course starting in the autumn, you can become a borrowing member of the Rewley House library from 1st September and we will try to ensure that as many titles as possible are available in the Library by the start of each term.
 If you are enrolled on a course starting in other terms, you can become a borrowing member once the previous term has ended.